ibrahimalkurdi/ramadan_alarm_linux_appliation/README.md

 Note:
 The Fasting/Breakfast times are picked for Berlin/Germany timezone.
-I have decreased the fasting time by 5 minutes, so it will be better to prepare for fasting This is the reference of the times' files: http://izdb-berlin.de/gebetszeiten/
+I have decreased the fasting time by 5 minutes, so it is better to prepare for fasting (stop eating and drinking) This is the reference of the times' files: http://izdb-berlin.de/gebetszeiten/